Ford Motor Co. Employee Sues For Sexual Harassment

 The complaint highlights the claim: “Plaintiff has reasonable belief that if she never reported sexual harassment, she would have not been terminated.”

 While disclosing allegations and discussing sensitive topics with human resources can be an intimidating process, it is a standard requirement to allow employers and their management to address such problems before they are held liable for them.
 Speaking with HR also creates a formal record of the existence of an individual’s workplace experiences.
 If an employer retaliates against claims made to their HR department, this may help to spotlight an employer’s negligence.

 Have you been the victim of workplace sexual harassment?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including wrongful termination, sexual harassment, and retaliation.Whatever your employment issue is, please reach out for a consultation today.